X-REFINE: XAI-based RElevance input-Filtering and archItecture fiNe-tuning for channel Estimation: Simulation Results

 \section{Simulation Results}

 The X-REFINE framework is evaluated using the STA-FNN estimator \cite{ref_survey} that employs a denoising FNN with three hidden layers to map the noisy $\hat{{\ma{h}}}_{\text{STA}_{q}}$ to a refined estimate $\hat{{\ma{h}}}_{\text{STA-FNN}_{q}}$.
 STA channel estimation is based on {\ac{DPA}} estimation followed by frequency and time averaging operations, as detailed in~\cite{ref_survey}.
-The IEEE 802.11p standard is used with ($K_{p} = 4$, $K_{d} = 48$, $K_{n} = 12$, and $I = 50$ OFDM symbols) in high-mobility ($f_d=1000$ Hz) VTV-EX low-frequency selective (LF) and VTV-SDWW high frequency selective (HF) scenarios \cite{r19}.
+The IEEE 802.11p standard is used with $K_{p} = 4$, $K_{d} = 48$, $K_{n} = 12$, and $I = 50$ OFDM symbols, in high-mobility ($f_d=1000$ Hz) VTV-EX low-frequency selective (LF) and VTV-SDWW high-frequency selective (HF) scenarios \cite{r19}.
 The model is trained on $10^5$ OFDM symbols (80\%/20\% split) using the Adam optimizer ($lr=10^{-3}$, 500 epochs, batch size 128).
-Finally, the analysis is performed according to three criteria: (\textit{i}) modulation order, (\textit{ii}) frequency selectivity, and (\textit{iii}) computational complexity.
+The analysis is performed according to five criteria\footnote{Throughout the BER figures' legends, for each XAI scheme we define (relevant FNN inputs, employed FNN architecture).}: (\textit{i}) X-REFINE optimization, evaluating both input and architecture optimization, (\textit{ii}) frequency selectivity, (\textit{iii}) modulation order, (\textit{iv}) interpretability resolution, where X-REFINE is benchmarked against XAI-CHEST, LIME, and DeepSHAP XAI methods, and (\textit{v}) computational complexity.